William to attend Pope’s funeral on behalf of the King

 Kensington Palace said: “The Prince of Wales will attend the funeral of Pope Francis, on behalf of His Majesty The King.”

-William will gather alongside world leaders including Prime Minister Sir Keir Starmer and US President Donald Trump.
+William will gather alongside world leaders including Prime Minister Sir Keir Starmer and US President Mr Trump.

 Charles delayed his wedding to the then-Camilla Parker Bowles, now Queen Camilla, by a day to attend Pope John Paul II’s funeral in April 2005.